basimsahaf-zz/SpeechToSong/README.md

 # SpeechToSong
-A python project that converts a handful of speech audios into a desired song.
+A python project that converts a handful of speech videos into a desired song.